tryretool/legal/customer-terms-of-service.md

 ## SURVIVAL

-The sections titled "Feedback is Welcome," "Retool as a Platform," "Our Removal Rights," "A Condition of Use," "Payment Terms," "Credits," "The Retool Extended Family," "What's Yours is Yours Ã¢Â€Â¦," "And What's Ours is Ours," "Effect of Termination," "Data Portability and Deletion," "Representations; Disclaimer of Warranties," "Limitation of Liability," "Our Indemnification of Customer," "Customer's Indemnification of Us," "Limitations on Indemnifications," "Confidentiality" and "Survival," as well as all of the provisions under the general heading "General Provisions," will survive any termination or expiration of the Contract.
+The sections titled "Feedback is Welcome," "Retool as a Platform," "Our Removal Rights," "A Condition of Use," "Payment Terms," "Credits," "The Retool Extended Family," "What's Yours is Yours ," "And What's Ours is Ours," "Effect of Termination," "Data Portability and Deletion," "Representations; Disclaimer of Warranties," "Limitation of Liability," "Our Indemnification of Customer," "Customer's Indemnification of Us," "Limitations on Indemnifications," "Confidentiality" and "Survival," as well as all of the provisions under the general heading "General Provisions," will survive any termination or expiration of the Contract.

 ## GENERAL PROVISIONS